 A business venture is any entrepreneurial enterprise that’s created to make money.

 Yes, that encompasses a LOT of different things.
 Anything from restaurants to multimillion-dollar Silicon Valley tech startups to even the lemonade stand run by your neighbor’s kid can be considered a business venture.

-And creating a successful business venture isn’t about luck, securing funding from angel investors, or finding the right motivational quote to post on your Instagram.
+Creating a successful business venture isn’t about luck, securing funding from angel investors, or finding the right motivational quote to post on your Instagram.
 It actually has to do with math.